 Whether she is defending employment litigation cases, developing strategy to fight certification in Fair Labor Standards Act (FLSA) class and collective actions, defending clients in wage and hour claims before the Department of Labor (DOL), or providing daily employment counseling, Stephanie takes a refreshingly straightforward approach when navigating challenging legal issues.
 In addition to her broad-based litigation experience, Stephanie has several specialty practice areas including representing clients in Affirmative Action Plan (AAP) audits and administrative claims before the Office of Federal Contract Compliance Programs (OFCCP).
 She provides consulting, training and audits on a variety of employment law compliance issues, including consultation in the development and implementation of affirmative action plans, pay equity audits, diversity programs, personnel policies and procedures.
 Stephanie also represents colleges and universities on various employment and Title IX-related issues including sexual harassment, misconduct and assault investigations.
 In addition, she utilizes her experience to serve as lead labor and employment specialty counsel in M&A transactions.

-Stephanie has represented federal contractors and subcontractors throughout the United States in various industries, including manufacturing, construction, health care, food processing and energy, during affirmative action plan (AAP) audits and administrative proceedings before the OFCCP.
+Stephanie has represented federal contractors and subcontractors throughout the United States in various industries, including transportation, rail, manufacturing, construction, health care, food processing and energy, during affirmative action plan (AAP) audits and administrative proceedings before the OFCCP.
 Stephanie's experience includes full service preparation of affirmative action plans and related compliance assistance to successfully resolving OFCCP audits with no findings of discrimination and no requirement of back pay awards or offers to unsuccessful applicants.
 Stephanie has experience working with various offices of the OFCCP including Atlanta, Baltimore/Washington, Chicago, Kansas City, Houston, Minneapolis, Omaha, Philadelphia, Phoenix, San Diego, Seattle and St. Louis.

 More than 25 years’ experience successfully advising and defending employment administrative charges, litigation matters and appeals for global aviation manufacturing company, including the defense and successful resolution of an EEOC-filed disability discrimination class action lawsuit.